colgate-cosc480ds/lab7/README_digits.md

 	$ python dataClassifier.py -d digits -t 5000 -s 1000 -c naiveBayes

 The basic feature set for the digits dataset is simply the pixel values: there is a feature for each possible pixel and its value is either 0 or 1.
-Using the basic feature set, the perceptron obtains approximately 70.8% accuracy on the test set.
+Using the basic feature set, Naive Bayes obtains approximately 77% accuracy on the test set.

 ## Feature Design for Digits dataset